The Spirit of the Maldives: Culture, Cuisine and Island Living

 While each resort reflects a different chapter in the Maldives' journey, all three remain connected by the same spirit that has defined the destination for more than five decades.

-From the heritage and traditions of Niva Kurumba, to the contemporary luxury of Niva Velassaru and the cultural immersion offered by Niva Dhigali, these three islands demonstrate how the Maldives continues to evolve while remaining true to its roots.
+From the heritage and traditions of Niva Kurumba, to the contemporary island lifestyle of Niva Velassaru and the cultural connections found at Niva Dhigali, these three islands demonstrate how the Maldives continues to evolve while remaining true to its roots.